pprometey/che-dev-blog/che-dev-blog/dev/security/PERM & Casbin - A Flexible Approach to Authorization in Cloud-Based Web Services and Applications.md

 In the `[matchers]` section, we specify a logical expression that matches a **request** (`r`) against a **policy rule** (`p`).
 Here we require that the first attribute of the request `r.sub` equals the first attribute of the policy `p.sub`, and (`&&`) likewise for the object `r.obj == p.obj` and the action `r.act == p.act`.

 We have defined the authorization policy model.
 The next step is to specify **policy rules** based on the system requirements and the policy definition structure.
-These rules can be stored in a database or—in our case—in a `.csv` file named `client_acl_policy.csv`:
+These rules can be stored in a database or-in our case-in a `.csv` file named `client_acl_policy.csv`:

 ```ini
 p, alice, client, create